fzs1994/Flash-S3/docs/README.md

 **Viewing & navigation**

-- [ ] Inline preview for images/text/PDF without downloading.
+- [x] Inline preview for images (with zoom), text, PDF, video and audio without downloading.
 - [ ] Sort/filter columns in the file list (by size, date, extension).
 - [ ] Recursive/global search across all buckets in a connection, not just the current folder.
 - [ ] Recently visited folders history, separate from bookmarks.